sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 * read-only memory (ROM)
 --------
-Which two symptoms indicate a duplex mismatch between a client and an Ethernet switch?
+Which two symptoms indicate a **duplex mismatch between a client and an Ethernet switch**?
 (Choose two.)

 * Auto-negotiation will report speed and duplex mismatch errors on the client NIC interface.